TonySac/Ender3NG-Build/software_install-CANBUS.md

 # Configuration

-By now, the BTT SKR Mini E3 v3 and BTT EBB36 v1.2 should be communiating via CAN.
+By now, the BTT SKR Mini E3 v3 and BTT EBB36 v1.2 should be communicating via CAN.
 The next section covers the [configuration of Klipper](/software_configuration.html) and other software, including the secondary MCU and CAN references.